hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-azure-v2/05-protecting-sensitive-variables/assignment.md

 2. Your deployment properties are configured with your workspace-specific variables.

-3. Terraform Cloud manages your application deployments and you can trigger work remotely.
+3. HCP Terraform manages your application deployments and you can trigger work remotely.

-Report back to William with the <v>Check</v> button below once you've successfully deployed the hashicat application via Terraform Cloud.
+Report back to William with the <v>Check</v> button below once you've successfully deployed the hashicat application via HCP Terraform.